wustlcse237sp20/project-personal-planner-plus/README.md

     - Note: On Mac, you may receive [an error message](./Resources/Error_Message.png), which can be disregarded

 ## What user stories were completed this iteration?
-- Create UI
+- Ability to view Event Details
+- Ability to create new events
+- Ability to edit events
-- Ability to view events
+- Ability to delete events

 ## What user stories do you intend to complete next iteration?
-- Viewing event details upon clicking
+- Search Events by title
-- Ability to add and remove events within UI
+- Create event tags and filter events by tag
+- View events by month

 ## Is there anything that you implemented but doesn't currently work?